html-validate/html-validate/docs/dev/events.md

 }
 ```

-Emitted when an element is fully constructed (including its children). `target`
+Emitted when an element is fully constructed (including its children).
-will be the the element.
+`target` will be the element.

 ## `attr`